 Our itinerary, to give you an idea of how much you can expect to do, was as follows:

-Day 4: Spend at home with a sick toddler (again!; you have to be kidding me!).
+Day 4 in Paris: Spend at home with a sick toddler (again!; you have to be kidding me!).
 If we hadn’t been stuck at home we’d have walked the Promenade Plantée and gone to Galleries Lafayette to get a great free view over Paris.
 We’d also have bought the two day Batobus ticket and stopped off at more of the piers.
 One place that remains on my list is the beautiful stained glass of the Sainte-Chapelle, near Notre Dame, which we didn’t manage to see.

 How to get to Paris with kids